-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2019
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2018 to 31 August 2019.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+In 2019/20, the trust operated one secondary academy and one special school, both in Wandsworth.